SaksornSea/Engage-CLI/README.md

 * Slim version : Doesn't have a TUI interface.
 More stable.

 ## Installation Instructions
-* Install Python (just go search on how to install Python).
+1. Install Python (just go search on how to install Python).
-* Clone this Github reposiory with `git clone https://github.com/SaksornSea/Engage-CLI.git`.
+2. Clone this Github reposiory with `git clone https://github.com/SaksornSea/Engage-CLI.git`.
-* Run the `setup.py` script (and answer a few questions) to setup the config file and install the libraries required to run Engage CLI.
+3. Run the `setup.py` script (and answer a few questions) to setup the config file and install the libraries required to run Engage CLI.
 Run with `python setup.py` or `python3 setup.py`
-* And your all set!